pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 Installation from Source
 ------------------------

-In case a specific verion is not supported by `our wheels <https://pytorch-geometric.com/whl/>`_, you can alternatively install PyTorch Geometric from source:
+In case a specific version is not supported by `our wheels <https://pytorch-geometric.com/whl/>`_, you can alternatively install PyTorch Geometric from source:

 #.
 Ensure that your CUDA is setup correctly (optional):